 - Lightweight aluminum construction

-- Easy to carry with foam handle
+- Easy to carry with handle

 6. yeezoo 5 Inch Wooden Threshold Ramp